Handle A Facebook Interaction

 - Select an account from the drop-down list.

-- Attach an image to outbound public posts and comments.
-To attach an image, click the Send File icon , then use the resulting dialog box to navigate to the desired file.
+- Attach an image or a video to outbound public posts and comments.
+To attach a file, click the Send File icon , then use the resulting dialog box to navigate to the desired file.
 This icon appears below the text box.
-ImportantCurrently, you cannot send attachments without text as a reply to public posts and comments due to a limitation.
+The following file formats are supported (file size must be less than 20 MB) for inbound and outbound messages:

 - Attach an image, video, or document to outbound private messages.
 To attach a file, click the Send File icon , then use the resulting dialog box to navigate to the desired file.
 This icon appears below the text box.
-ImportantDue to a limitation, you can either send text or an attachment at a time as a reply to Facebook private messages.
-Both text and attachments cannot be sent together.
+The following file formats are supported (file size must be less than 25 MB) for inbound and outbound messages:

 - Edit an outbound post or comment: Open the item from the History and click the Edit button.